 Did you know hot weather can affect your health?
-Here are some tips to help protect your whānau.
+Here are some tips to help protect your whanau.

-When out in the sun remember to slip, slop, slap and wrap!

-Slip on clothing that covers up as much skin as possible.

-Slop on sunscreen, and plenty of it.
-A broad-spectrum, water-resistant sunscreen of at least SPF 30 is best.

-Wrap on sunglasses that fit close to your face.
-The best sunglasses protect against UV radiation, so check the label when you buy a new pair.

-See more ways to protect yourself at www.sunsmart.org.nz.
+- Slip on clothing that covers up as much skin as possible. - Slop on sunscreen, and plenty of it.
+A broad-spectrum, water-resistant sunscreen of at least SPF 30 is best. - Slap on a hat with a wide brim that covers your ears and neck - this is where most people get sunburnt. - Wrap on sunglasses that fit close to your face.
+The best sunglasses protect against UV radiation, so check the label when you buy a new pair. - See more ways to protect yourself at www.sunsmart.org.nz.

+A baby's skin is very fragile, so try to keep them